Pronto Computers

 Pronto Computers, Inc., was an American computer company based in Torrance, California, active from 1983 to 1987.
 During its brief existence, the company released a duo of IBM PC compatible computer systems and a family of high-spec graphics cards.
 Pronto's first product, the System 16, was widely lauded for its graphical prowess and industrial design; in 1983, I.D. magazine named it the best-designed product in the field of instrumentation and equipment.
 The System 16 was followed up with the Pronto Transportable Solution, a portable computer.
 Both it and the Pronto 16 ran the Intel 80186, a microprocessor seldom used in IBM PC compatibles.
-Pronto Computers went bankrupt shortly after the Black Monday financial crisis of 1987.
+Pronto Computers went bankrupt in 1987, shortly after Black Monday.

 History

 Pronto Computers was incorporated in Torrance, California, in March 1983.
 Its founding members were Henry Gasbarro, CEO; Skip Hansen, vice president of engineering and sales; Doris V. Kaplan, comptroller; and Judy Anthony, head of product marketing.
 According to Computerworld, the company was established to design, manufacture, and market computer systems and peripherals for businesses.
 Although the firm manufactured systems that could run many applications designed for IBM's Personal Computer lineup, Gasbarro described compatibility as only a secondary design goal.
 He explained in 1984: "We created a professional product to solve various business needs.
 We didn't aim at being PC-compatible, but we do get some of the fallout".